MONICA-Project/GOST-tools/readme.md

                         10 11 -t Datastreams --related Observations select result > 10

   -s [SELECT [SELECT ...]], --select [SELECT [SELECT ...]]
-                        selection of the items to process,
+                        selection of the items (between " " or ' ') to process,
                         before any further operation like delete or patch.
 Accepts python-like boolean expressions comparing
                         fields value, with ==, !=, <, >, <=, >=, <>,